chevereto/docker/guides/portainer/README.md

 * Chevereto [External Storage](https://v3-docs.chevereto.com/features/integrations/external-storage.html)

 ## Volume reference

+In this Portainer guide persisten storage is provided using volumes.
+This volume reference is just for purposes of this Portainer guide.

 | Volume      | Mount path             | Purpose                              |
 | ----------- | ---------------------- | ------------------------------------ |